 Both the poultry business and catfish business are profitable depending on the perspective you are looking at it from.

-You need to ask yourself, do I want short-term profit/daily income? or I want something that will give me money once.
+You need to ask yourself, do I want short-term profit/daily income? or do I want something that will give me money once?

 For Poultry farming, there are different ways you can money from this business but even at that, you need to decide how you want to make that money.